Gendercide: Third gender

 Gendercide against third gender people is the systemic killing of people who do not fit within the gender binary.
+The violence perpetrated against Indigenous peoples of the Americas who did not conform to European sexual and gender norms due to this nonconformity has been described as genocide.
+Thais Torres-Castro and Amalia Morales-Villena highlight this in the colonization of Puerto Rico and the genocide of indigenous people who did not follow the gender binary.

 Deborah Miranda uses the term gendercide to identify the Spanish colonial practice of systemically targeting joyas (the Spanish term for third gender people) in an attempt to exterminate them.
 Qwo-Li Driskill writes how this violence was waged against people now understood as two-spirit.

-In 1513 at Santa Clara, Darien (present day Panama), Spanish explorer Vasco Nuñez de Balboa encountered about forty Indigenous men dressed as women.
+In 1513 at Santa Clara, Darien (present day Panama), Spanish explorer Vasco Núñez de Balboa encountered about forty Indigenous men dressed as women.
 He commanded his soldiers to execute them through making them prey for their war dogs, which were specially bred mastiffs or greyhounds.
 They were dismembered and eaten alive by the dogs.
 Third gender people from around the area were rounded up in service of Spanish authority.
 Miranda writes that "the Spanish had made it clear that to tolerate, harbor, or associate with the third gender meant death."

 In his 1775 memoir, Spanish soldier Pedro Fages wrote that about two or three joyas could be identified in each Indigenous Californian village and were "held in great esteem" in their communities.
 Fages sought to initiate a swift reduction of the joyas, writing "we place our trust in God and expect that these accursed people will disappear with the growth of the missions.
 The abominable vice will be eliminated to the extent that the Catholic faith and all the other virtues are firmly implanted there, for the glory of God and the benefit of those poor ignorants."